Baharis/reshade/README.md

 ## Author

 This script has been created by Daniel Tchoń and published under MIT license.
-If you have any questions, feel free to contact me here or via e-mail.
+If you have any questions, feel free to contact me via e-mail or on ResearchGate.